Jeunese/jeunese.github.io/docs/overview.md

-# Information development overview
+# Overview of information development

+This guide describes how **information development** shapes the user experience of digital products and services by designing how information is formed, organized, delivered, and presented.

+As a whole, this guide offers:

+-  An overview of information development and related concepts, with a focus on **technical writing** for [product documentation](/?id=product-documentation) and **UX writing** (and review) for [in-product content development](/?id=in-product-content-development).
+- Voice, tone, and style guidelines for two key components of information development: [technical writing](/technical-writing) and [UX writing](/ux-writing) (which also applies to UI review).
+- A description and high-level instructions for adopting a [docs-as-code](/online-documentation?id=what-is-docs-as-code) approach to creating and managing online documentation.

+## Disambiguation of terms

+Though relevant and overlapping, information development isn't synonymous with other related concepts, such as information experience (IX), content design, technical writing, and UX writing.
+This section defines, delineates, and explains the relationship these concepts to help the reader navigate the nuances.

 **Information development** is concerned with designing the digital experience of product information: how information is formed, organised, delivered, presented, and so on.
 It encompasses activities such as writing, editing, structuring, and managing content to ensure that it's accurate, clear, and accessible to the intended audience.
+Because of the emphasis on writing, information developers are commonly also called **technical writers**, though they're also often (but not always) involved in UX writing activities as well.

 Information development is related to, but distinct from, **content design**.
-While information development primarily deals with the creation and management of content itself, content design focuses on how that content is presented and how users interact with it.
+While information development primarily deals with the creation and management of content itself, content design focuses on how that content is presented and how users interact with content.
+This is why there was a move away from the term "content writer", which implies a focus on written content, to "content designer", which highlights content design as a **UX design** exercise.

+The work of information developers (and content designers) affects the user's **information experience (IX)**.
+Information experience, or IX, refers to the holistic experience that users have when interacting with content.
+IX is a central part of user-centred design and considers the entire journey of the user, from discovering information to consuming it and completing tasks or achieving goals.

+## What information developers do

 **Information developers** work with software developers and UX designers to ensure that information is meaningful, accurate, user-friendly, and formatted appropriately, whether that's as part of documentation (**technical writing**) or in the product itself (**UX writing**).
 The aim is to optimise how people engage with information to maximise the user experience (UX) of a product.
 To this end, information developers are responsible for:

 - Technical content authoring for a software company's products and services.
-For guidance on technical writing and, in particular, writing product documentation, see [Technical Writing Guidelines](https://jeunese.github.io/#/technical-writing).
+For guidance on technical writing and, in particular, writing product documentation, see [Technical writing guidelines](https://jeunese.github.io/#/technical-writing).
 - In-product content development (UX writing), such as error messages and on-screen text.
-For information on UX writing, see [UX Writing Guidelines](/ux-writing).
+For information on UX writing, see [UX writing guidelines](/ux-writing).
 - Website infrastructure for product documentation.
-For an overview of this approach to managing documentation, see [Online Documentation](/online-documentation).
+For an overview of this approach to managing documentation, see [Online documentation](/online-documentation).

-The work of information developers affects the user's **information experience (IX)**.
-Information experience, or IX, refers to the holistic experience that users have when interacting with content.
-IX is a central part of user-centred design and considers the entire journey of the user, from discovering information to consuming it and completing tasks or achieving goals.
-To this end, information developers also typically work closely with:
+In pursuit of providing a good IX for users, information developers also typically work closely with:

 - Product teams, under the guidance of Product Management (PM), to help inform UI copy and understand user needs for technical documentation.
 - Software developers and test engineers in Engineering to learn how a product or feature works and to effectively document it.
-- Product Design (PD) to collaborate on UI content and guided workflows.
+- Design teams to collaborate on UI content and guided workflows.
-- Internationalisation (globalisation and localisation) teams to create automatic translation for documentation and UI copy.
+- Internationalisation (globalisation and localisation) teams to translate documentation and UI copy.

 ## Product documentation